MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/emails/using-email-templates-to-send-an-account-recovery-email.md

 ## Step 7 - Check that the password was reset

-Finally, check that the player has reset their password successfully by logging in with [LoginWithPlayFab](xref:titleid.playfabapi.com.client.authentication.loginwithplayfab).
+Finally, verify that the player has reset their password successfully by logging in with [LoginWithPlayFab](xref:titleid.playfabapi.com.client.authentication.loginwithplayfab).

 ### C# Code Example